 Let your gentleness be evident to all.
 The Lord is near.
 Phil.
 4:5

-Dear Lord Jesus, there is no one more gentle with me than you.
-There is no one as welcoming of sinners, as kind to the broken, or as understanding of the struggling as you.
-You are gentle, yet persistent; gentle, yet firm; gentle, yet so very powerful.
+Dear Lord Jesus, the first thing this Scripture makes me think about is you, for no one is more gentle than you; no one is as welcoming of sinners, kind to the broken, or as understanding of the struggling as you.

-Lord Jesus, I praise you for being so very near to us.
-You are most near to us in the gospel; and ,in fact, you actually live in our hearts.
-You’re also near in terms of coming back to finish making all things new—a Day for which we long.
-May your nearness generate a much quicker repentance on my part.
-Please make me a gentle man, by the gospel and for your glory.
+Lord Jesus, you’re so near to us in the gospel, and near in terms of your return.
+May your nearness generate a much quicker repentance on my part, when my first reaction might be agitation or frustration, whining or worry.
+Make me a gentle man, by the gospel and for your glory.
 So very Amen I pray, in your kind and loving name.